luisC62/api_rest_framework/readme.txt

-This framkework has been built following the instructions of the "How to create a simple REST API tutorial" in codeofaninja.com site
+This framkework has been built following the instructions of the "How to create a simple REST API" tutorial in codeofaninja.com site